-Developing an idea for a business is one thing but there is also the legal, regulatory and financial frameworks that need to be put into place to ensure that your idea has the support to make it a viable business.
+Developing an idea for a business is one thing but there are also the legal, regulatory and financial frameworks that need to be put into place to ensure that your idea has the support to make it a viable business.

 Not all firms wish to set up limited liability companies.
 They may wish to consider a partnership, or indeed trade as a sole trader.
 There are pros and cons with each type of set-up but consideration should be given to each of these options.
 Ensuring you structure the business correctly from the outset can save you a lot of headaches in the long run.
 By way of example, one area that is typically neglected is the necessity of entering into a shareholders agreement or partnership agreement.
 Whilst fellow entrepreneurs will set out with the best of intentions, relationships with business partners aren’t always smooth and can deteriorate.
 For example, what would happen in your business if the director or partner who deals with a core part of the business decides to leave and, with that, declares that he will be taking ‘his clients’ with him, or indeed what happens if you don’t have a mechanism for dealing with sale of a business?
 Ultimately you could end up with no business at all.
 Having a shareholders agreement or partnership agreement in place ensures you can control what happens to the business in the event of such a breakdown.
 A recent survey indicated that many start-ups do not enter into formal agreements, such as shareholder or partnership agreements.

 Another important factor to consider with Jersey start-ups is whether regulation affects your business.
 Regulation comes in all shapes and sizes.
 The mere set-up of an undertaking in Jersey requires that you obtain consent to trade.
-While consent will permit you to employ Jersey residents you may face problems should the skill base you are after not be available in Jersey.
-This could provide Jersey start-ups or small medium business with an issue especially if they are seeking to expand.
+While consent will permit you to employ Jersey residents you, may face problems should the skill base you are after not be available in Jersey.
+This could provide Jersey start-ups or small to medium-sized businesses with an issue, especially if they are seeking to expand.